pagkly/Zed/Investopedia4/How Investors can Perform Due Diligence on a Company.md

 "Hard" due diligence is concerned with the numbers.
 "Soft" due diligence is concerned with the people within the company and in its customer base.

-In traditional M&A activity, the acquiring firm deploys risk analysts who perform due diligence by studying costs, benefits, structures, assets, and liabilities.
+In traditional M&A activity, the acquiring firm deploys [[Risk|risk]] analysts who perform due diligence by studying costs, benefits, structures, assets, and liabilities.
 That's known colloquially as hard due diligence.

 Increasingly, however, M&A deals are also subject to the study of a company's culture, management, and other human elements.
 That's known as soft due diligence.